-5 Medical examination by medical doctors
+5. Medical examination by medical doctors

-- (1) The disposal operator should immediately provide a worker who falls under any of the categories below with a medical doctor's medical examination or treatment, and immediately report it to the Head of the relevant Labour Standard Inspection Office - a.
-Workers who were in the area stated in 4 (1) when any of the accidents stated in 4 (1) occurred - b.
+- (1) The disposal operator should immediately provide a worker who falls under any of the categories below with a medical doctor's medical examination or treatment, and immediately report it to the Head of the relevant Labour Standards Inspection Office - a.
+Workers who were in the area stated in 4 (1) when any of the accidents stated in 4 (1) occurred. - b.
 Workers whose radiation dose exceeded his/her exposure limit. - c.
 Workers who inhaled or ingested radioactive material by accident. - d.
-Workers whose contamination was unable to be reduced to one-tenth (4Bq/cm2) of the surface contamination limit or below by washing his/her body. - e.
-Workers whose injured part was contaminated. - (2) Case c. should be limited to the cases expected to receive a certain level of internal exposure, such as when a worker was buried under a large volume of accident-derived waste due to an accident, or when a large volume of accident-derived waste or other objects contaminated with the waste was ingested orally.
+Workers whose contamination was unable to be reduced to one-tenth (4 Bq/cm2) of the surface contamination limit or below by washing his/her body. - e.
+Workers whose injured part was contaminated. - (2) Case c. in (1) should be limited to cases expected to receive a certain level of internal exposure, such as when a worker was buried under a large volume of accident-derived waste due to an accident, or when a large volume of accident-derived waste or other objects contaminated with waste was ingested orally. - (3) When the disposal operator contracts a portion of accident-derived waste disposal, emergency work, and work involving temporary entry into a controlled area (hereinafter referred to as "accident-derived waste disposal") to a contractor, the disposal operator should direct the contractor to inform its workers that if workers engaged in accident-derived waste disposal fall under any of (1) a. to d., they need to be immediately examined or treated by a doctor.